terraform-google-modules/terraform-example-foundation/0-bootstrap/modules/jenkins/README.md

 ## Features

-1. Create a new GCP project using `project_prefix`
+1. Creates a new GCP project using `project_prefix`
-1. Enable APIs in the project using `activate_apis`
+1. Enables APIs in the project using `activate_apis`
-1. Create a GCE Instance to run the Jenkins Agent with SSH access using the supplied public key
+1. Creates a GCE Instance to run the Jenkins Agent with SSH access using the supplied public key
+1. Creates a Service Account (`jenkins_agent_sa_email`) to run the Jenkins Agent GCE instance
-1. Create a GCS bucket for Jenkins Artifacts using `project_prefix`
+1. Creates a GCS bucket for Jenkins Artifacts using `project_prefix`
-1. Create KMS Keyring and key for encryption, in case there is the need to protect any secrets in the CICD project
-    1. Grant access to decrypt to `terraform_sa_email` and to `jenkins_agent_sa_email` (Jenkins GCE Instance custom service account)
-    1. Grant access to encrypt to `group_org_admins`
-1. Optionally give `jenkins_agent_sa_email` service account permissions to impersonate terraform service account using `sa_enable_impersonation` and supplied value for `terraform_sa_name`
+1. Allows `jenkins_agent_sa_email` service account permissions to impersonate terraform service account (which exists in the `seed` project) using `sa_enable_impersonation` and supplied value for `terraform_sa_name`
 1. TODO:
-    1. Replace the FW rule with a VPN configuration to allow communication between on-prem and CICD project.

-## Resources created

-- KMS Keyring and key for secrets, including IAM for Jenkins Agent GCE custom Service Account, Org Admins and Terraform service account
-- (optional) Jenkins Agent Service Account impersonation permissions
-- TODO - no priority
-   - (optional) Jenkins Master in CICD project, in case the client has no Master on-prem
-   - (optional) Cloud Source Repos, in case the client ha no Git implementation.
+    1. Add Cloud NAT for the Agent to reach internet and download updates and necessary binaries (not needed if user has a golden image with all necessary packages)

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs